adamjberg/devtails.xyz/_posts/2022-03-06-i-can-no-longer-build-my-first-flash-game.md

 **Update**

 With some [help from a HN user](https://news.ycombinator.com/item?id=30583307), I've managed to successfully compile the main swf.
 The issue was a combination of not knowing the right command line parameters and there were a [couple code changes that needed to be made](https://github.com/adamjberg/i_solated/issues/4)  Thanks to all who have suggested things, has given me renewed interest in bringing this back to life.
 I think a Haxe/OpenFL port is looking like the most likely option to get this running on the web.
+Or perhaps helping out the [ruffle.rs](https://ruffle.rs/) project to get AS3 working as intended.
 That is an adventure for another day.

 ## iRok2 Media Inc.